Member Organizations

 International Education Standards

-A limited number of IES requirements appear to have been incorporated into the national requirements, such as university accounting degree and practical experience requirements.
-It does not appear that any other national requirements exist – either IPD or CPD – that incorporate the IES.
+A limited number of IES requirements appear to be reflected in national requirements, particularly the university accounting degree and practical experience requirements.
+However, it does not appear that broader national requirements exist for initial professional development (IPD), formal assessment, or continuing professional development (CPD) that demonstrably incorporate the IES in effect as of the time of the assessment.

 Current Status: Partially Adopted